AliciaEA/meow/README.md

 ### Play

 -Game: So basically...
 Have you ever heard of the flying cat?
 It is like a rainbow-like cat.
-I made a game about him, flying on the space, avoiding planets.
+I made a game about him, flying on the space, avoiding planets also like from the perspective of the mouse.

+- Flying [Rainbow] Cat...

 ---